panacloud/bootcamp-2020/README.md

 [Formik with TypeScript](https://formik.org/docs/guides/typescript)

-### Bootcamp Project 10: Build a Signup Form and Multi-Step Form with Formix, Yup, and Material UI using TypeScript
+### Bootcamp Project 10: Build a Signup Form and Multi-Step Form with Formik, Yup, and Material UI using TypeScript

 [Working With React, Formik and Yup](https://webomnizz.com/working-with-react-formik-and-yup/)